cr0sis/Real-time-International-space-station-tracker/README.md

 # Passover Prediction:
  Plug the lat/lon figures into the passover prediction logic section (or comment out with # as needed) to see when the next flyover occurs.

+# Special Thanks:
+ This project would not be possible without the code base found https://github.com/codex-learn/Real-time-International-space-station-tracker here.